scott-davidjones/tableToCsv/README.md

 ## Compatability

 tableToCSV uses the new HTML5 ```download``` attribute for ```<a>``` elements.
-As such this plugin will only work for browsers that support this functionality. tableToCSV has been tested in latest Chrome, firefox and Opera.
+As such this plugin will only work for browsers that support this functionality. tableToCSV has been tested in latest Chrome, firefox, Opera, IE and Edge.

 ## Issues

-Internet Explorer and Safari are know to have issues and I am working on them.
+Safari is know to have issues.

 ### Bugs